peter-tanner/peter-tanner.github.io/_posts/2024-06-29-Adding-the-canonical-tag-to-Gitea-to-prevent-duplicate-spam.md

 Gitea doesn't include the canonical tag in their pages, leading to a lot of duplicate pages being indexed by Google.
 Each page being indexed has a different sorting option, or other superflous parameter.

+> Duplicate without user-selected canonical
+>
+> These pages aren't indexed or served on Google

+Not sure if having a lot of these errors affects SEO but I've noticed a lot of my real pages are being discovered but not indexed by Google.

 ![Search console page getting spammed with duplicate urls](/assets/img/2024-06-29-Adding-the-canonical/search%20console.png)

 To fix this,